arkaan27/Appium_Automation/README.md

 These variables can be edited according to scenario fit.

-#Hook Class
+# Hook Class

 The hook class consists of starting the webdriver and setting up Appium capabilitis.
 It is triggered before the Tests run to launch the driver and run after the tests finishes to close the driver.

 It consists of 4 functions:

-1. setUp
+1. setUp (starts the driver from the device)
-2. setUpAppium
+2. setUpAppium (sets capabilities for Appium)
-3. tearDown
+3. tearDown ( quits the driver )
-4. getDriver

-#Run Test
+4. getDriver( gets the driver for running the scenario)

+# Licenses

+(Need to update this section)